Goose Gossage: San Francisco Giants (1989)

 Gossage signed with the San Francisco Giants in April.

 New York Yankees (1989)

-The Yankees selected Gossage off of waivers in August.
+The Yankees selected Gossage off of waivers on August 10.
+He pitched in 11 games in his second stint with the franchise, going 1-0 with a 3.77 ERA and recording one save before being granted free agency on November 13.

 Fukuoka Daiei Hawks (1990)

 Gossage pitched for the Fukuoka Daiei Hawks of Nippon Professional Baseball in 1990.

 Texas Rangers (1991)

 Gossage signed with the Texas Rangers for the 1991 season.
-On July 23 of that year, he recorded his 308th career save in what also happened to be Nolan Ryan's 308th career win.
+On July 23 of that year, he recorded his 308th career save in what also happened to be Nolan Ryan's 308th career win, the only save he would pick up with Texas.
+In 44 games, Gossage went 4-2 with a 3.57 ERA.

 Oakland Athletics (1992–1993)

 Gossage signed one-year contracts to pitch for the Oakland Athletics in 1992 and 1993.

 Seattle Mariners (1994)

 A ticket from the game where Gossage earned his 300th save.